BindyaBhaskaran/Internship/C/Frame/README.md

 ## Question
-Write a function that takes a list of strings and prints them one per line in a  rectangular frame
+Write a function that takes a list of strings and prints them one per line in a  rectangular frame.

             Eg: List: [“Hello”,”World”,”in”,”a”,”Frame”]